The evolution of the Internet not only improved overall life quality, but offered new services that connected billions of people.

-Even though serious data breaches entail significant losses – the affected organizations in most cases survived the “disaster” and continued their activities as usual.
+Even though serious data breaches entail significant losses.
+The affected organizations in most cases survived the “disaster” and continued their activities as usual.
 Briefly, even the high losses associated with data leaks could not play the role of the driving force to make the situation change.
 Damages caused by personal data leak were perceived as a predictable and manageable business risk.

-If private companies do not pay attention to the protection of personal data, it is time for governmental institutions to become a game-changer.
+If private companies do not pay attention to the protection of personal data, so it is time for governmental institutions to become a game-changer.
 That is why the General Data Protection Regulation was created.
 The main idea of this document is to regulate all issues concerned with personal data protection.
 The essence of the GDPR is to make personal data processing more secure and transparent for users.

 What is GDPR in simple words?

 In May 2018, EU law 2016/679, better known under the acronym GDPR (General Data Protection Regulation), which regulates personal data (PD) protection of all individuals located in the European Union, came into force.